-"Sounding-type Market Sesearch" is rapidly expanding in PPP projects.
+"Sounding-type Market Research" is rapidly expanding in PPP projects.

-As citizen needs become more diverse, it is becoming increasingly important to listen to the voices of private business operators in order to create and succeed in business.
-We spoke with Toru OGAWA in the Social Good Creation Section, Integrated Project Dept., Social Innovation Business Div. about the current status and challenges of sounding surveys.
+As citizen needs become more diverse, it is becoming increasingly important to listen to the voices of private business sectors in order to create and succeed in business.
+We talked to Toru OGAWA in the Social Good Creation Sec., Integrated Project Dept., Social Innovation Div. about the current status and challenges of sounding research.

 INDEX

-When you ask people's opinions, you might think of hearing them.
-However, hearing is literally "listening" to the other person's opinion.
-Sounding is characterized by the fact that you first "communicate" your intentions to the other person and then get a response to them.
-I think the reason it is called sounding is because you first communicate your intentions and then get a response.
+When you hear people's opinions, you might think of hearings.
+However, hearings are literally "listening" to the other person's opinions.
+Soundings are characterized by the fact that you first "communicate" your intentions to the other person and then get a response to them.
+I think the reason they are called sounding research is because you first communicate your intentions and then find out the reaction.

-Even before sounding became widespread, public land and facilities were being considered through dialogue with private businesses.
+Even before sounding surveys became widespread, public land and facilities were considered through dialogue with private business sectors.

 In this context, a business method called PFI (Private Finance Initiative) has become widespread, based on the idea of PPP (Public Private PPP) that originated in the UK in the 1990s.
 It aims to utilize private funds and management and technical capabilities to design, build, renovate, and manage public facilities.